imchipwood/dumbpad/README.md

 The EC11 rotary encoder used has a push-button, which technically makes this a 17-switch macro/numpad.
 The default behavior of the rotary encoder is to move the mouse left/right - the intention is to be used on slider-type controls such as brightness, RGB values, etc. found in video/photo editing software.

 ## v0.7 Features
 * PCB can be flipped upside down to allow moving the rotary encoder to the right side.
-This required four small jumpers which MUST be soldered regardless of which side you use the encoder on.
+This required two small jumpers which MUST be soldered regardless of which side you use the encoder on.
   * Encoder on left (default layout) - solder the left side of the jumpers to the center
   * Encoder on right (PCB upside down) - solder the right side of the jumpers to the center
 * Two LEDs added for layer indication in binary (00 = default layer, 01 = layer 1, 10 = layer 2, 11 = layer 3)